GMAT Tips & Resources for Getting into an MBA Program

 For example, a typical IR question might have a graph with two sets of variables, followed by three questions asking for an interpretation of the data.
 To get credit, the test taker must answer all three questions.
 Moreover, all parts of the question must be answered before moving on to the next one; once a question is fully answered, the test taker cannot go back.

 Timing is the main thing that people tend to be freaked out about.
 The first time students take a practice test, it’s pretty common for them to be intimidated by the time constraints on this section of the exam.
 They’re presented with what looks like a lot of data, and it can seem like a lot to do in the time you’re given.
+2 Don’t Be a GMAT Gladiator

 Don’t go in with the mentality that it’s a fight to the death with each question.
 If you have the mindset that you have to get every question right, it can be very challenging, both from a time-management point of view, and from a psychological standpoint.
 The IR section is not adaptive, like the verbal and quantitative sections.
 So, it’s important to prioritize on this section in a way that allows you to get to all of the questions before the time runs out.
+3 Know the Kinds of Questions

 The reason you’re prepping is to avoid surprises.
 So you want to know how to work through the information in the questions and figure out what they are asking you for.
 That’s how you navigate the test in an effective and efficient way.
 We teach four core skills for mastering the test: critical thinking; pattern recognition; paraphrasing; and, most importantly, attention to the right detail.
 Many times students will get the right answer to the wrong question, and that comes from reading the question wrong and missing the right details.
 That’s particularly true on IR questions.